reaktor/lumo-lights-public/README.md

 ## Animations

-An animation is an array **frames**, and it doesn't currently have a max limit for the frame count.
+An animation is an array of **frames**, and it doesn't currently have a max limit for the frame count.
 We run the animations roughly at 25 frames per second, so for a 10 second animation you need 250 frames.

 A **frame** is an array of 30 RGB colors (10 windows, each with 3 segments).
 Each RGB color is presented as an array with 3 numbers with values from 0 to 255.
 First number determines the amount of Red, 2nd Green, and 3rd is for Blue.